-The plant needs indirect sunlight to grow healthy and strong.
+The plant needs indirect sunlight in order to grow healthy and strong.
 The brighter light they get, the bigger the leaves.
 Keep your plants away from air conditions, cold drafts or heating vents.
 Remember that it can get damaged if you forget about it for a couple of days.

 Be careful when watering your plant.
-Hoya doesn’t need frequent watering.
+Hoya don’t need frequent watering.
 Therefore, don’t water them if their soil is still moist and wet.
 Make sure you wait until the soil gets almost dried out before watering again.

 The above watering schedule will probably help your plant bloom during winter and spring.
 Keep in mind that they don’t need a lot of water.